MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-outbound-text-messaging.md

 1. Select the keyword icon.
 2. Type the keyword that you’d like to add.
-3. Select it from the list if it has been used previously in the journey or select the **New keyword** button to instantly create it.
+3. Select it from the list if it has been used previously in the journey or select the **New keyword** button to create it.

 All keywords created through the SMS editor are also added to the [SMS keywords page]( ).